 Roppongi Bar Association – Since its establishment in 1982, the RBA has served as a networking organization primarily consisting of foreign legal professionals located in Japan.
 It is a unique resource for those involved in the international legal community in Japan, or an interest in issues affecting the community.

 If you are interested in exploring innovations in legal tech, and developing creative solutions to some of the most pressing issues at the intersection of law and technology you may join Tokyo Legal Hackers.

 They regularly meet up to share information and ideas related to technology that can transform the practice of law.

 Top Law Firms in Japan

 The domestic market is dominated by the following four major Japanese firms:

 - Anderson Mori & Tomotsune

 - Mori Hamada & Matsumoto

-Aisalaw has an exhaustive list of industry specific top lawyers of Japan.
+Aisalaw has an exhaustive list of industry-specific top lawyers in Japan.